sjacks26/FlockWatch/README.md

+DOCUMENTATION NO GOOD.
+TO BE MADE SOON.
+I HOPE.

 This code suggests new collection/query terms.
 At the moment, it takes in two corpora.
 After some minor cleaning, it calculates a rate of change in frequency for each token in the text.
 If the rate of change for a token is greater than some specified threshold, it returns the token and the rate of change.